ParkSangGwon/TedPermission/README.md

 ```

-If you think this library is usuful, please press start button at upside.
+If you think this library is useful, please press star button at upside.
 <br/>
 <img src="https://phaser.io/content/news/2015/09/10000-stars.png" width="200">